 Elanor R. Hardwick has served as a director since November 2018.
 From 2018 to June 2020, Ms. Hardwick served as Chief Digital Officer of UBS, leading the bank's innovation and digitization activities across all business lines and functions globally.
 From 2016 to 2018, Ms. Hardwick served as Head of Innovation of Deutsche Bank.
 Previously, she was Chief Executive Officer of Credit Benchmark Ltd., a FinTech start-up and provider of credit risk data, leading the company from its foundation in 2012.
 Prior to that, Ms. Hardwick held a succession of senior leadership positions at Thomson Reuters, including Global Head of Strategy, Investment and Advisory; Global Head of Professional Publishing; and Head of Strategy for Europe and Asia.
 Ms. Hardwick has also worked at Morgan Stanley International, Booz-Allen & Hamilton and the United Kingdom's Department of Trade and Industry.
-Since July 2020, Ms. Hardwick has served as a director of Alpha Bank.
+Since July 2020, Ms. Hardwick has served as a director of Alpha Bank and since April 2022, has served as a member of the supervisory counsel of Luminor Holding AS.
 She currently serves as an External Member of the Audit Committee of the University of Cambridge.
 Ms. Hardwick earned an M.B.A. from Harvard Business School and an M.A. from the University of Cambridge.